Grad School Information

 To learn the cost for each program, to learn whether assistantships are available, and to learn about scholarships specific to a given program you must do research for each program you are considering.

 Start looking for schools early---no later than three months before you will apply, and preferably before that.
 That would normally be over the Summer months for application for Fall one year later.
 The Department of Educational Psychology, a separate department at CSUH, offers programs in which you can earn a Master's degree in several areas, including counseling psychology, but there are thousands of other programs available in the United States alone.

 A good way to find a good school for you is to talk with faculty members who are interested in the area in which you plan to apply.
 These web sites can also be helpful:

 - Nationwide APA Accredited Doctoral Programs in Professional Psychology

 - California Approved and Accredited M.F.T.
 Programs

 - 50 Large public universities providing doctoral training

 Another useful aid is the APA publication Graduate Study in Psychology.
-It is a voluntary listing of graduate programs (both Master's and Doctoral level) which provides information about deadlines, application and admission requirements, program emphases, student characteristics, etc. You can purchase it by phone through APA's order department (202-336-5510), or on-line for about $25 (search by title).
+It is a voluntary listing of graduate programs (both Master's and Doctoral level) which provides information about deadlines, application and admission requirements, program emphases, student characteristics, etc. You can access the guide on-line (fees apply).
 The Psychology Department usually has one copy available for use in the Department Office.